Learning Thermoelectric Transport from Crystal Structures via Multiscale Graph Neural Network: Results

 \subsection{Discovering potential thermoelectric materials}

 Leveraging the pretrained TECSA-GNN model, we screened unlabeled data to identify promising candidates with potentially high PF values.
 The Materials Project~\cite{jain2013commentary} provides a vast repository of crystal structures along with DFT-computed band gaps.
-We applied the following criteria to filter candidate materials: (1) contains Sb, Te or Se, (2) $0<E_{\rm g} <1.5$ [eV], (3) nonmagnetic, (4) free of transition metals, and (5) fewer than 20 atomic sites in the unit cell (${\rm n\_sites} < 20$).
-Criteria (1) and (2) are empirical in nature: elements such as Sb, Te, and Se are frequently encountered in TE materials, while constraining the band gap $E_{\rm g}$ ensures that candidates fall within the semiconducting regime.
-Meanwhile, criteria (3), (4) and (5) are motivated primarily by the need to simplify subsequent DFT calculations.
+We applied the following criteria to filter candidate materials: (1) $0<E_{\rm g} <1.5$ [eV], (2) nonmagnetic, (3) free of transition metals, and (4) fewer than 20 atomic sites in the unit cell (${\rm n\_sites} < 20$).
+Criterion (1) is empirical in nature, as constraining the band gap $E_{\rm g}$ ensures that candidates lie within the semiconducting regime.
+Meanwhile, criteria (2), (3) and (4) are motivated primarily by the need to simplify subsequent DFT calculations.
 After excluding materials already present in our training dataset, we conducted DFT validations on three promising candidates at 300~K: [mp-1209957] NaTlSe$_2$, [mp-9897] Te$_3$As$_2$ and [mp-1207082] LiMgSb.

 Among them, NaTlSe$_2$ was previously reported by Ref.~\cite{Antunes2023}, albeit with analysis limited to its chemical formula, whereas our GNN-based approach enables structural evaluation at the crystal level.
 Recent studies suggest that a PF exceeding $6.8 \times 10^{-4}~{\rm [W/m/K^{2}]}$ (as in $p$-type SnSe)~\cite{su2023re} or $8 \times 10^{-4}~{\rm [W/m/K^{2}]}$ (as in $n$-type Sc$_{0.015}$Mg$_{3.185}$Sb$_{1.5}$Bi$_{0.47}$Te$_{0.03}$)~\cite{YU2024149051} can be considered qualitatively high at 300~K. In Fig.~\ref{fig:new-maters}, the $\kappa_{\rm e}$ of the candidates remains below 1~[W/m/K] across the considered doping range.
 From a TE perspective, however, this does not necessarily imply a low overall thermal conductivity, since $\kappa_{\rm ph}$ is typically the dominant contribution to heat transport~\cite{xu2019effect}.
 Nevertheless, when $\kappa_{\rm ph}$ itself is sufficiently low and becomes comparable in magnitude to $\kappa_{\rm e}$, the electronic contribution can no longer be neglected in evaluating the total thermal transport performance~\cite{wan2010development}.